khannasahab/beautiful-jekyll/hireme.md

 **About me**<br/>Started my Professional journey in 2010 and fell in love with internet/software there after.
 I believe in user centric teams and Product Engineering.
 I like reading and writing tech blogs.
 I have experience with data driven development and I have been using it everywhere possible.<br/><br/>
  I have always been an Engineer with users in the center of all solutions I have architected or programmed.
 I love to see ideas shaping into a real product.
 <br/><br/>
 I possess good communication and presentaion skills which are crucial aspects of working in any team.
-I hold **experience of leading a team and interviewing Android engineers**.
+I hold **experience of leading a team and interviewing Android engineers**.<br/><br/>I usually worked with small companies and startups where testing code was not a first class citizen because of idea validation and MVP nature.
+I do have knowledge of **Junit and Espresso tests**.
+I am not an expert in same.

 {: .box-plain}
 **Core Strength**<br/> Tech: OOPS, Android & Java, Product Management, git<br/>Product: I have a good eye for UX and I love to shape ideas into reality.